 15 help desk metrics to measure IT support performance

-Measuring help desk metrics is essential to ensure support teams perform at their best.
+Measuring help desk metrics is essential to ensure support agents perform at their best.
 But which metrics should you track?
 Are all the metrics the same for every organization?
 (You’ll probably know the answer to the latter question).

 Each organization should customize its metrics and focus on those that provide the most value.
 If you’re wondering how to start measuring your IT support performance, the first step is to group your help desk metrics into categories.
 The four types that stand out are: